I think you are "over analyzing" the problem.

-If there is a leak one of the pressure switches will open so compressor can't start.
+If not then one of the pressure switches has opened so 12volts can't pass.

 Power to compressor flows like this:

 Climate control fuse(#18)----climate control switch, AC ON(in cab)----AC Cycling pressure switch----AC pressure switch----WOT Relay------AC compressor(clutch)----Ground